dCache/dcache-book2/README.md

 -   For features that you would like to see in dCache or bugs that should be fixed: Just write an e-mail to <support@dcache.org>

--   If you like to stay up-to-date about new releases you can use the RSS feeds available from [our downloads page](https://www.dcache.org/downloads/IAgree.shtml).
+-   If you like to stay up-to-date about new releases you can use the RSS feeds available from [our downloads page](https://www.dcache.org/downloads/IAgree.shtml) or subscribe to the above-mentioned user forum mailing list, where all releases are announced.